 Jeffrey Amestoy '68, P'11, P'14: Druid and former chief justice of the Vermont Supreme Court, shown at right with President Clinton.
 Before becoming chief justice in 1997, he was elected attorney general 12 times without opposition.
 He is a recipient of the Hobart Medal of Excellence.
-His daughter, Christina, graduated in 2011.

-Dr. Christopher Beyrer '81: Director of the Johns Hopkins University Fogarty AIDS Program, senior scientific liaison for the U.S. government-supported HIV Vaccine Trials Network, medical adviser to the Dalai Lama, and expert on HIV/AIDS in Africa and Asia.
+Dr. Christopher Beyrer '81: Director of the Johns Hopkins University Fogarty

+AIDS Program, senior scientific liaison for the U.S. government-supported HIV Vaccine Trials Network, medical adviser to the Dalai Lama, and expert on HIV/AIDS in Africa and Asia.
 He is a recipient of the Hobart Medal of Excellence.